forestgrape/coronavirus/controlling.md

 Metaphor:
 Airborne transmissions can be thought [smoke like](./transmission.md#metaphor-and-measures) or like the reek of alcohol in the case of droplet transmission (which is less relevant regarding severe Covid).
 For the first non-smokers protections measures are suitable and for the latter distancing is enough.

-Rule of Thumb:
+Rules of Thumb:
-In situations when a smokers smokes can not be smelled the risk is low, if it can ventilation helps.
+* In situations when a smokers smokes can not be smelled the risk is low, if it can ventilation or masks help.